openshift-labs/learn-katacoda/middleware/middleware-quarkus/getting-started/05-deploy-to-openshift.md

 * `quarkus.kubernetes.deploy=true` - Instructs the extension to deploy to OpenShift after the container image is built
 * `quarkus.kubernetes.deployment-target=openshift` - Instructs the extension to generate and create the OpenShift resources (like `DeploymentConfig`s and `Service`s) after building the container
 * `quarkus.openshift.expose=true` - Instructs the extension to generate an OpenShift `Route`.
-* `quarkus.openshift.labels.app.openshift.io/runtime=java` - Adds a nice-looking icon to the app when viewing the OpenShift Developer Toplogy
+* `quarkus.openshift.labels.app.openshift.io/runtime=quarkus` - Adds a nice-looking icon to the app when viewing the OpenShift Developer Topology

 Finally, make sure it's actually done rolling out: